Plant Talk 13: Exotic Invasive Plants

 Likewise, some families are underrepresented in the exotic invasive flora including Acanthaceae, Orchidaceae, Podocarpaceae, Rubiaceae, and Zamiaceae.
 However, even in these underrepresented families exceptions do exist (Mooney, 2005).

-According to the data from www.invasives.org NC, SC, TN, GA, KY, and VA have approximately 300 species listed at some level of invasiveness (Miller, Chambliss, & Bargeron, 2006).
+According to the data from www.invasives.org NC, SC, TN, GA, KY, and VA have around 300 species listed at some level of invasiveness (Miller, Chambliss, & Bargeron, 2006).
 These plants represent 76 Families.
 Forty families have only one species represented, while eight families have only two species represented.
 Sixteen families have between three and five species represented.
 The remaining eleven families have 178 species represented.
 This includes well over half the total.
 The eleven top invasive families follow including the number of representative species in parentheses;

 Grass family, Poaceae (61)